Sue Kedgley: Early life and career

 Kedgley stated she had a sheltered upbringing being given a 'proper' girls upbringing and was a debutante.
 Along with her twin sister Helen Kedgley, she went to Samuel Marsden Collegiate School and later Victoria University.
-While studying at Victoria she became interested in politics, a subject she had previously little to do with.
+While studying at Victoria she became interested in politics.
 Kedgley became involved in student politics and was a member of the Victoria University of Wellington Students' Association from 1967 to 1969.
-She then studied at the University of Auckland and in 1971, while still a student, she founded the Women's Liberation Group (part of the Women's liberation movement) after realising there was no such existing group at the university.
+She then studied at the University of Auckland and in 1971, while still a student, she joined Women's Movement for Freedom, a group formed in 1970 by Patricia Enting.
+In 1971, Enting handed over the leadership of the group to Kedgely, who renamed it Women's Liberation.
 That same year she stood for the Auckland City Council as a Labour Party candidate.
 Kedgley's Master of Arts thesis in political science was submitted to the University of Otago in 1972.

 Kedgley was employed as a researcher on the show Checkpoint.
 She was unable to become a presenter, being told at the time that women couldn't because their voices "aren't deep enough and they lack authority".
 Kedgley has written a number of books on feminist issues, and was one of the founding leaders of the women's liberation movement in New Zealand.
 Her book, titled Eating Safely in a Toxic World, set the scene in New Zealand for a new movement of 'safe-food campaigners'.

 Her autobiography Fifty Years a Feminist was published in 2021.